 Public Works Department

 - The Department of Public Works will continue to perform essential services for the community, including, but not limited to, maintaining the City’s water and wastewater infrastructure.
-Staff are working staggered schedules and office staff are working from home as much as possible.
+Staff are working staggered schedules to help prevent exposure among staff members.